Abbe98/abbe98.github.com/_posts/2018-12-19-a-five-minute-hack.md

 ---
 Click the link or type [runes.rocks](http://runes.rocks) into your web browser and you will be directed to a random article about a rune inscription or runestone.

 I love small ideas and experiments.
 They are cheap they scale from a few hours to a few moths.
-An example I'm often refer to is [Kyrksok.se a site we build a few years ago in lens then two days](https://byabbe.se/2016/11/12/kyrksok-se-and-wikidata).
+An example I'm often refer to is [Kyrksok.se a site we build a few years ago in less then two days](https://byabbe.se/2016/11/12/kyrksok-se-and-wikidata).

 However [runes.rocks](http://runes.rocks) and the Swedish version [runor.rocks]((http://runor.rocks)) sets a new record.
 It took me five minutes to buy the domain names and everything up thanks to existing tools.